EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 - Before next release:
   - Does this work on MacOS + Safari?
 It worked for Aayush on MacOS + Chrome.
 - Before next collaboration meeting:
-  - MC information: trajectories and perhaps hits
-    - All of our MC trajectory information is basically stored in SRParticles right now.
-The other headers all point to that one.
-    - We do have step-by-step trajectories with particle information, etc.
-    - three.js is supposed to support drawing lines.
-That should cover everything I need.
   - Better default camera positions and buttons to switch between them!
   - Better camera controls?
 What do collaborators think of these OrbitControls?
 Would others like arrow key navigation, or is the camera good enough as is?
   - Do we have reconstructed SSD tracks?